 3: Your role in the apartment

-Registration and maintenance for trash, gas, electricity, and internet is typically all done by the apartment provider, but some apartments require you to take responsibility for taking the trash out, cleaning the stairs, etc. Make sure you ask if this is included or not.
+Registration and maintenance for trash, gas, electricity, and internet are typically all done by the apartment provider, but some apartments require you to take responsibility for taking the trash out, cleaning the stairs, etc. Make sure you ask if this is included or not.

 If cleaning is not your fortay, many landlords are also okay with you hiring a cleaner to takeover your responsibilities.
 You might even be able to split this cost with others living in the same building.